-The Nile River, which has allowed Egypt to thrive, begins at the Great Lakes in the heart of Africa then travels through northern Sudan where the Ethiopian tributaries collecting rain water flow into it and then just past the cataract area south of Aswan it calms down to smoothly flow into the Mediterranean Sea.
+The Nile River, which has allowed Egypt to thrive, begins at the Great Lakes in the heart of Africa then travels through northern Sudan where the Ethiopian tributaries collect rainwater, and then just past the cataract area south of Aswan, it calms down to smoothly flow into the Mediterranean Sea.

-Cairo, the capital of Egypt and the largest city in the Arab World, has long been a center of the region’s political and cultural life.
-The city exemplifies the “Land of Contrasts,” offering its visitors a fascinating mix of old world charm and a modern city vibe.
-On the one hand, travelers can experience the vast, arid desert that seems to be never ending and on the other, you see a modern metropolis.
+Cairo, the capital of Egypt and the largest city in the Arab World, has long been the center of the region’s political and cultural life.
+The city exemplifies the “Land of Contrasts,” offering its visitors a fascinating mix of old-world charm and a modern city vibe.
+On the one hand, travelers can experience the vast, arid desert that seems to be never-ending and on the other, you see a modern metropolis.
 Travelers from all over the world have marveled at Egypt’s amazing antiquities for thousands of years, like the Great Sphinx and the pyramids in nearby Giza.
 Though firmly attached to the past, Cairo is also home to a vibrant modern society.

-- The nearby Solar Boat Museum, opened in 2001, has been made more accessible with ramps.
-Likewise, the sound and light show at the pyramids has a special area in the front designated for those in wheelchairs.
-Wheelchair accessible bathroom are located inside.
+- The nearby Solar Boat Museum, which opened in 2001, has been made more accessible with ramps.
+Likewise, the sound and light show at the pyramids have a special area in the front designated for those in wheelchairs.
+Wheelchair accessible bathrooms are located inside.

 - There is wheelchair access along most of the cobblestone alleys of Khan El-Khalili bazaar.
 It is advisable to avoid the evening rush hour when most of the tour buses drop their passengers off for an hour or two of shopping.

-- Memphis and Saqqara are more or less accessible by wheelchair, though you risk getting stuck in sand.
-The ride to this site is about 45 minutes from downtown Cairo and may be a little arduous for some.
-Plan wisely with air-conditioning, loose clothing and ample water.
+- Memphis and Saqqara are more or less accessible by wheelchair, though you risk getting stuck in the sand.
+The ride to this site is about 45 minutes from downtown Cairo and maybe a little arduous for some.
+Plan wisely with air-conditioning, loose clothing, and ample water.
 No wheelchair accessible restrooms can be found in these areas.